Zhongying-Deng/RCN/README.md

 Note:

 * The alignment of face images should be the same as RCN.
-Otherwise one could fine-tune rcn10_NIR_VIS.caffemodel on the CASIA NIR-VIS 2.0 with your own aligment.
+Otherwise one could fine-tune rcn10_NIR_VIS.caffemodel on the CASIA NIR-VIS 2.0 with his own aligment.

 ## Citation